rcgsheffield/sheffield_hpc/referenceinfo/admins/Contributing.rst

 * Write the documentation in a clear, concise, and consistent style.
     * Use headings, lists, and other formatting tools to make the information easy to read and understand.
     * Consider including screenshots or diagrams to illustrate complex concepts.
-    * Follow any existing conventions such as placeholder usernames or implementing tab order from the newest to oldest HPC cluster.
+    * Follow existing conventions such as placeholder usernames or implementing tab order from the newest to oldest HPC cluster.

 * Add the documentation to the appropriate location in the codebase.
     * Make sure to use the correct file format (e.g., Markdown, reStructuredText).